» Index Page

 Discussion article on buying UK Premium Bonds as an investment with advantages and disadvantages with our example of winnings

-National Savings Premium Bonds are purchased from The Post Office, at the National Savings and Investments website, by telephone or via the mail using their
+These are purchased at the National Savings and Investments website, by telephone or via the mail using their

 application forms available online or at a local Post Office.
 They can be purchased in multiples of £10 up to a maximum of holding level of £30,000 per person.

 Each purchase must be for a minimum of £100 though, or £50 by monthly direct debit or standing order.
-Each person gets a unique holder's number which is a 9, 10 or 11
+Each person gets a unique holder's number which is a nine, ten or eleven

-digit and letter number and references any transactions, purchases, winnings, unclaimed premium bond prizes etc and should be kept in a safe place and quoted on any
+digit and letter number and references any transactions, purchases, winnings, unclaimed prizes etc and should be kept in a safe place and quoted on any

 Once purchased they will skip one month's draw and then be entered into each draw until the owner cashes them in.
-Our tip when buying premium bonds is to buy
+Our tip when buying them is to buy

 them at the end of the month so that your money stays in your bank or building society for an extra few weeks earning interest.
 If you choose to have any winnings

-paid out to you as more premium bonds investment then they do not skip a month and go straight into the next month's draw.
+paid out to you as more investment then they do not skip a month and go straight into the next month's draw.
 There is more written about this further

 below this article.

 The numbers are drawn by a computer called ERNIE in Blackpool.
-ERNIE means Electronic Random Number Indicator Equipment and each is
+This means Electronic Random Number Indicator Equipment and each is

 drawn completely at random.